Cook County Board of Commissioners 6th district

-Cook County Board of Commissioners 6th district is a electoral district for the Cook County Board of Commissioners.
+Cook County Board of Commissioners 6th district is a single-member electoral district for the Cook County Board of Commissioners.
+It is currently represented by Donna Miller, a Democrat.

+History

-The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of holding a set of two at-large elections (one for ten seats from the city of Chicago and another for seven seats from suburban Cook County).
+The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.

 Geography

 Throughout its existence, the district has represented areas of Chicago Southland.

 1994 boundaries

 When the district was first established, it represented parts of the southern suburbs of Cook County.

 2001 redistricting

-New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States Census.
+New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States census.

 In regards to townships, the district's redistricted boundaries included portions of the Bloom, Bremen, Lyons, Palos, Rich, Thornton, and Worth townships.

 2012 redistricting

-The district, as redistricted in 2012 following the 2010 United States Census, strongly resembles the geography it took in its previous, 2001, redistricting.
+The district, as redistricted in 2012 following the 2010 United States census, strongly resembled the geography it took in its previous, 2001, redistricting.

-The district includes parts of Alsip, Bedford Park, Blue Island, Bridgeview, Chicago Heights, Chicago Ridge, Country Club Hills, Crestwood, Dolton, Flossmoor, Ford Heights, Frankford, Glenwood, Homewood, Justice, Lansing, Lynwood, Matteson, Midlothian, Oak Forest, Oak Lawn, Orland Park, Orland Hills, Palos Heights, Palos Hills, Park Forest, Richton Park, Robbins, Sauk Village, South Chicago Heights, South Holland, Steger, Thornton, Tinley Park, and Worth.
+The district included parts of Alsip, Bedford Park, Blue Island, Bridgeview, Chicago Heights, Chicago Ridge, Country Club Hills, Crestwood, Dolton, Flossmoor, Ford Heights, Frankford, Glenwood, Homewood, Justice, Lansing, Lynwood, Matteson, Midlothian, Oak Forest, Oak Lawn, Orland Park, Orland Hills, Palos Heights, Palos Hills, Park Forest, Richton Park, Robbins, Sauk Village, South Chicago Heights, South Holland, Steger, Thornton, Tinley Park, and Worth.

-In regards to townships and equivalent jurisdictions, it includes portions of the Bloom, Bremen, Lyons, Orland, Palos, Rich, Thornton, and Worth townships.
+In regards to townships and equivalent jurisdictions, it included portions of the Bloom, Bremen, Lyons, Orland, Palos, Rich, Thornton, and Worth townships.

-The district is 119.73 square miles (76,625.33 acres).
+The district was 119.73 square miles (76,625.33 acres).